 - 4.1 The Cognita European Director of Education on behalf of the proprietor, will liaise with the Head and the Designated Safeguarding Lead (DSL) on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the DSL.
-The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty. - 4.2 The proprietor will: - Ensure that this policy is understood and effectively implemented by staff throughout the school; - Ensure that the DSL undergoes appropriate Prevent duty training which is refreshed at least every two years; and - Ensure that the school's Prevent policies and procedures and general safeguarding arrangements take into account the policies and procedures of their local Safeguarding Partners. - 4.3 The DSL will: - Be the single point of contact to oversee and coordinate the school's implementation of the Prevent duty; - Undertake prevent awareness training, such as the on-line general awareness training module on Channel - WRAP (Workshop to Raise Awareness of Prevent); - Undertake higher level training in the Safeguarding Partner's Prevent strategy to be able to assess the risk of children being drawn into terrorism, including being drawn into support for the extremist ideas that are part of terrorist ideology; - Provide Prevent duty training to all staff so that they (a) understand the general risks affecting pupils at the school; (b) are able to identify individual children who might be at risk of radicalisation; and (c) know what to do to support these children; - Provide advice and support to other members of staff on protecting pupils from the risk of radicalisation; - Liaise with the local Prevent Officer, including the police and the Safeguarding Partners, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Have responsibility for ensuring that any visiting speakers, whether invited by staff or pupils, are suitable and are appropriately supervised (see below); - Receive safeguarding concerns about children and young people who may be vulnerable; - Work in partnership with the Safeguarding Partners on all matters covered by this policy and the School will follow any locally agreed procedures which are set out by the Safeguarding Partners.
+The DSLhas oversight of matters related to the Prevent Duty but may not be the Prevent Lead for the school.
+The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty. - 4.2 The proprietor will: - Ensure that this policy is understood and effectively implemented by staff throughout the school; - Ensure that the DSL/Prevent Lead undergoes appropriate Prevent duty training which is refreshed at least every two years; and - Ensure that the school's Prevent policies and procedures and general safeguarding arrangements take into account the policies and procedures of their local Safeguarding Partners. - 4.3 The DSL/Prevent Lead will: - Be the single point of contact to oversee and coordinate the school's implementation of the Prevent duty; - Undertake prevent awareness training, such as the on-line general awareness training module on Channel - WRAP (Workshop to Raise Awareness of Prevent) where available locally/online; - Undertake higher level training in the Safeguarding Partner's Prevent strategy to be able to assess the risk of children being drawn into terrorism, including being drawn into support for the extremist ideas that are part of terrorist ideology where available locally; - Provide Prevent duty training to all staff so that they (a) understand the general risks affecting pupils at the school; (b) are able to identify individual children who might be at risk of radicalisation; and (c) know what to do to support these children; - Provide advice and support to other members of staff on protecting pupils from the risk of radicalisation, including online safety; - Liaise with the local Prevent Officer, including the Police and the Safeguarding Partners, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Have responsibility for ensuring that any visiting speakers, whether invited by staff or pupils, are suitable and are appropriately supervised (see below); - Receive safeguarding concerns about children and young people who may be vulnerable;